 Georgetown Lombardi is committed to recruiting, educating, and developing the careers of the next generation of outstanding basic and clinical cancer researchers who will continue the fight against cancer.

-Georgetown Lombardi Comprehensive Cancer Center Education and Training Program recruits, educates and trains the next generation of basic and clinical cancer researchers through a range of programs and initiatives designed to attract and engage individuals of all backgrounds and training levels, from high school through established basic scientists and clinicians.
+The Education and Training Program at Georgetown University’s Lombardi Comprehensive Cancer Center recruits, educates and trains the next generation of basic and clinical cancer researchers through a range of programs and initiatives designed to attract and engage individuals of all backgrounds and training levels, from high school through established basic scientists and clinicians.
 Bringing the best and brightest minds into the fight against cancer is the best way to defeat this disease.

 Scroll down to see brief descriptions of the range of programs on offer and links to more detailed information, or click on the buttons below to go directly to the indicated program areas: